 Soil Type: Fertile, humus rich but well-drained soil in the garden

 Viola tricolor is a tufted annual, biennial or shorted lived evergreen perennial.
 It has heart-shaped, toothed leaves that grow about one and a quarter inches long.
 It bears flowers from spring to summer with quarter inch long spurs.
 Though the flowers are short-lived, they self-seed very prolifically.
 The plant sometimes grows from a rhizome.

-Finding small fields of the White Violet are rare.
-You can also look around ditches or along the roadside to find these rare but beautiful flowers.
+Finding small fields of the White Violet is rare.
+You can also look around ditches or along the roadside to see these rare but beautiful flowers.